Mar 30, 2022

 With that in mind, a lot of features are being added constantly, such as Bounce Rate which was added in Spring 2022.

-What we can gather from these differences is that GA4 is not just a direct update to UA, but a platform that is built fundamentally different from UA.
+What we can gather from these differences is that GA4 is not just a direct update to UA, but a platform that is built in a fundamentally different way to UA.
 Now, we all have our views and preferences, but the truth is that GA4 is here to stay and it does offer many new opportunities.

 So, transitioning from our much loved (or despised) Universal Analytics might have seemed daunting when Google first launched GA4, as many of the reports we use all the time were not available.
 Since launch, much of the limited reporting has been addressed, which makes GA4 a perfectly good tool to start reporting on website activity today.
 And from someone who’s been using Universal Analytics from the time it was Classic Analytics, when you get used to the GA4 reporting navigation, you’ll see it’s not all that bad!